learn-co-curriculum/pc-ios-cc-tempconverter/README.md

 + An image in the interface
 + Method calls for the conversion

-<a href='https://learn.co/lessons/pc-ios-cc-tempconverter' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/pc-ios-cc-tempconverter' title='Code Challenge'>Code Challenge</a> on Learn.co and start learning to code for free.</p>